 Credibrate

-Enter your annual salary and bonus amount to see exactly how much of your bonus you keep after income tax and National Insurance for 2025–26.
+Calculate how much of your bonus you keep after income tax and National Insurance for 2026–27 using HMRC rates.
+Enter your salary and bonus amount to see the marginal tax rate on your bonus, including the personal allowance taper for incomes above £100,000.
 Supports England, Wales, Northern Ireland, and Scotland.

 How bonuses are taxed in the UK